erictt/computer-science-learning/source/_posts/cs6250/week-2-transport-and-application-layers.md

         * **LastByteSent – LastByteAcked  <= rwnd**
     * **Caveat**: if receiver inform sender that rwnd is 0, and the sender stop sending message, then sender will never know new buffer space is available.
 TCP resolves this by sending segments of size 1 byte even after **rwnd = 0**.

-### Congestion control
+### Congestion Control

 * The goal is to control the transmission rate to protect the network from congestion.
-* Congestion control means to avoid the tramsmission rate of a set of senders greater than the capacity of receiver.
+* Congestion control means to avoid the transmission rate of a set of senders greater than the capacity of receiver.
 * Desired properties:
     * **efficiency**. go high throughput.
     * **fairness**. either every flow has equal bandwidth or other policies.
     * **low delay**. packets get stored in the buffer and wait for a long queue get delivered need to be avoid.
     * **fast convergence**.
 The idea here is that a flow should converge to its fair allocation fast.
 Fast convergence is crucial since a typical network’s workload is composed of many short flows and few long flows.
 If the convergence to fair share is not fast enough, the network will still be unfair for these short flows.
 * Two approaches:
     * **network-assisted congestion control**.
-Rely on network layer, use ICMP souce quench to notify the source that the network is congested. but even ICMP packets can be lost under severe congestion.
+Rely on network layer, use ICMP source quench to notify the source that the network is congested. but even ICMP packets can be lost under severe congestion.
-    * **implement end-to-end congestion control**(TCP use) the hosts infer congestion from the network behavior and adapt the transmission rate.
+    * **end-to-end congestion control**(TCP use) the hosts infer congestion from the network behavior and adapt the transmission rate.
 Congestion control is a primitive provided in the transport layer, whereas routers operate at the network layer.
 Therefore, the feature resides in the end nodes with no support from the network.
         * Note that this is no longer true as certain routers in the modern networks can provide explicit feedback to the end-host by using protocols such as [ECN](https://en.wikipedia.org/wiki/Explicit_Congestion_Notification) and [QCN](https://web.stanford.edu/~balaji/presentations/au-prabhakar-qcn-description.pdf).
 * How a host infers congestion? via signs of congestion:
     * **packet delay**.
 As the network becomes congested, the queues in the router buffers build-up, leading to increased packet delays.
-Thus, an increase in the round trip time, which can be estimated based on ACKs, can indicate congestion in the network.
+Thus, an increase in the round trip time(RTT), which can be estimated based on ACKs, can indicate congestion in the network.
 However, it turns out that packet delays in a network tend to be variable, making delay-based congestion inference quite tricky.
     * **packet loss**.
 As the network gets congested, routers start dropping packets.
 Note that packets can also be lost due to other reasons such as routing errors, hardware failure, time-to-live (TTL) expiry, error in the links, or flow control problems, although it is rare.
 * The earliest implementation of TCP used packet loss as a signal for congestion.
 This is mainly because TCP already detected and handled packet losses to provide reliability.